-In the 2018–19 academic year, HGI will fund research projects in China and India that have the potential for impact both locally and globally.
-Project activities are not limited to the Harvard campus but also include work that happens in China and/or India.
+In the 2019–20 academic year, HGI will fund research projects in China that have the potential for impact both locally and globally.
+Project activities are not limited to the Harvard campus but also include work that happens in China.
 Faculty conducting research in China have access to space at the Harvard Center Shanghai, and HGI encourages project teams to make use of the Center as a convening site.

 HGI funding is awarded on an annual basis.
 The application process takes place during the academic year and culminates with final award decisions at the beginning of the ensuing academic year.

-Faculty from across the Schools who are already working on China and/or India-related topics, as well as those who wish to begin doing so, are invited to apply for funding by submitting preliminary expressions of interest (EOIs).
+Faculty from across the Schools who are already working on China, as well as those who wish to begin doing so, are invited to apply for funding by submitting preliminary expressions of interest (EOIs).
 Funding will be provided at two levels, in the form of large grants and small grants.

-EOIs will be reviewed by a committee consisting of Mark Elliott, the vice provost for international affairs; Richard McCullough, the vice provost for research; Krishna Palepu, the president’s senior advisor for global strategy; and Leah Rosovsky, the vice president for strategy and programs.
-This committee will invite a small number of finalists to submit expanded proposals.
-The committee will evaluate second-round submissions in consultation with subject-matter experts, and then make recommendations to President Drew Faust, who will make the final award decisions.
+EOIs will be reviewed by a committee of Harvard faculty chaired by Mark Elliott, the vice provost for international affairs.
+The committee will invite a small number of finalists to submit expanded proposals.
+The committee will evaluate second-round submissions in consultation with subject-matter experts and then will determine the final award decisions.

 The principal investigator on an HGI grant must be an active tenure-stream faculty member.
 Other members of the faculty are encouraged to participate in research projects as members of a team.
 HMS faculty must hold the title of assistant, associate, or full professor in one of the basic or social science departments at HMS.